gvwilson/thirdbit/src/talks/sdgc/index.md

 --

-> It doesn't matter what you say if no one stays awake to hear it.
+> It doesn't matter what you say if no one is awake to hear it.

 ---